Vidyapati

-Vidyapati (c.
+Vidyapati (/mai/; c.
 1352–1448), also known by the sobriquet Maithil Kavi Kokil (lit. 'the poet cuckoo of Maithili'), was a Maithili and Sanskrit polymath-poet-saint, playwright, composer, biographer, philosopher, law-theorist, writer, courtier and royal priest.
 He was a devotee of Shiva, but also wrote love songs and devotional Vaishnava songs.
-He had knowledge of, and composed works in Sanskrit, Prakrit, Apabhramsha and Maithili.
+He had knowledge of, and composed works in Sanskrit, Prakrit, Apabhramsha, and Maithili.

 Vidyapati's influence was not just restricted to Maithili and Sanskrit literature but also extended to other Eastern Indian literary traditions.

 During Vidyapati’s time, the Prakrit-derived late Abahattha language was transitioning into early forms of Eastern Indo-Aryan languages such as Maithili.
 Thus, Vidyapati's influence on making these languages has been described as "analogous to that of Dante in Italy and Chaucer in England".